cedrickchee/ssd-yolo-retinanet/README.md

 - [ ] Comparing btw CE loss and focal loss
 - [ ] Report results on VOC
 - [ ] Report results on COCO
+- [ ] Use relative path for easy reproducing of result

 ### References